hiteshwar21/hiteshwar21/README.md

 - 🤔 &nbsp; Exploring new technologies and quick hacks and making boring stuffs automated.
 - 💻 &nbsp; RPi is the tech I am currently loving the most.
 - 💼 &nbsp; Developer by profession.
-- 🌱 &nbsp; InfoSec Enthusiast.
+- 🌱 &nbsp; I like travelling at leisurely pace.
 - ✍️ &nbsp; Reading fiction and trying out latest design trends.
 - ☕ &nbsp; I play Games too